IDEA-Research/GroundingDINO/README.md

 <img src=".asset/hero_figure.png" alt="ODinW" width="100%">
 </details>

 ## TODO

 - [x] Release inference code and demo.
 - [x] Release checkpoints.
 - [ ] Grounding DINO with Stable Diffusion and GLIGEN demos.
+- [ ] Release training codes.

 ## Install

 If you have a CUDA environment, please make sure the environment variable `CUDA_HOME` is set.
+It will be compiled under CPU-only mode if no CUDA available.

 ```bash
 pip install -e .